spatie/searchindex/README.md

 - [All Contributors](../../contributors)

 ##About Spatie
-Spatie is webdesign agency in Antwerp, Belgium.
+Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).